 PID-controlled inlet velocity (left) and concentration at the measurement point (right) over time for kp = 0.5 m4/(mol-s) (blue) and kP = 0.1 m4/(mol-s) (green).

 Going forward, you can apply this same modeling technique to other PID terms in order to continue improving the controller, as well as simulate PID controllers for other systems.

-Try the PID controller example by clicking the button below to head to the Application Gallery, where you can download the PDF documentation and, with a valid software license, the model MPH-file.
+Try the PID controller example by clicking the button below to head to the Application Gallery, where you can download the PDF documentation and the model MPH-file.

 Learn more about process control in this blog post: Implementing a Simple Temperature Controller with a Component Coupling

 - COMSOL Now